 J S Parker

-John S Parker has been painting full-time since he was awarded the prestigious Frances Hodgkins Fellowship, University of Otago, in 1975.
-Apart from some early landscapes and portraits, he has always painted abstract works.
+John S Parker painted full-time from the time he was awarded the prestigious Frances Hodgkins Fellowship, University of Otago, in 1975, until the year of his death.
+Apart from some early landscapes and portraits, he always painted abstract works.
 His paintings are a reflection of his life’s experiences in that they record his responses to his natural surroundings and circumstances.
 His gift lies in his use of colour, and in the balance he achieves within each painting.
 Alongside nature, music is Parker’s other source of inspiration and his paintings can bring to mind the interweaving of melody and harmony.
 He has said that he seeks to extract the essence of the spirit of classical music, and to fix it in his work.

 Parker’s large-scale ‘Sermon’ series paintings were the result of his reaching an ‘impasse’ in the 1980s, when he painted the void he felt.
 On regaining his optimism, he began producing the ‘Plain Song’ paintings, an on-going series which demonstrate his love of colour harmonies and his acute sense of balance between harmony and tension.